Albertzue/learning_notes/TOGAF/architecture_capability_framework.md

 implement architecture projects. \
 It ensures that an organization has the necessary governance and resources to carry out and manage architecture development

+### Contract
+Contract refers to the contractual agreements concluded between the parties involved to ensure that projects are carried out in accordance with the specified conditions. \
+It defines the agreements between architects and stakeholders.